24 hour Blood Pressure monitoring

 How will I get the results?

-If the referring physician is one working within the hospital the results will be sent directly to them.
-They will contact you regarding the results.
+If the referring physician is working within the hospital, they will contact you regarding the results.

 Contact information